Tyler6126/Conjugat-ER/README.md

 How To Use
 ==========
+v1.1.0 and lower:
    1. Extract the "Conjugat-ER.exe" from the download
    2. Run "Conjugat-ER.exe"
       a.
 If a firewall blocks it, select 'Run Anyway' since it is safe
-3. Enter a French 'ER' or 'RE' verb ('IR' support coming soon)
+   3. Enter a French 'ER' or 'RE' verb ('IR' support in v1.1.0 and higher)
    4. Press enter

+v1.1.1 and higher:
+   1. Extract the "Libraries" and "Conjugat-ER" files from the download
+   2. Move the "Libraries" folder to your choosing, but DO NOT DELETE THESE!
+   3. Move the "Conjugat-ER" shortcut to your choosing, as it will run the "Libraries" folder
+   4. Run "Conjugat-ER"
+      a.
+If a firewall blocks it, select 'Run Anyway' since it is safe
+   5. Enter a French 'ER', 'IR', or 'RE' verb
+   6. Press enter

 Download
 ========